Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Minnesota has four wins against the spread in eight games this year.

-- The Vikings have always covered the spread this season when underdogs by 3.5 points or more.
+- This year, the Vikings have won against the spread in each of their two games as an underdog of 3.5 points or more.

-- Minnesota's games this year have gone over the total in four out of eight opportunities (50%).
+- Minnesota's games this season have gone over the total in four out of eight opportunities (50%).

-- Minnesota is 4-0 against the spread and 2-2 overall in games when it puts up more than 25.1 points.
+- When Minnesota scores more than 25.1 points, it is 4-0 against the spread and 2-2 overall.

-- In games that Minnesota churns out more than 358.6 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Minnesota amasses more than 358.6 yards, the team is 3-2 against the spread and 3-2 overall.

-- This season the Vikings have five turnovers, five fewer than the Chargers have takeaways (10).

 Home and road insights

-- Los Angeles has two wins against the spread, and is 2-2 overall, at home this season.
+- Los Angeles has covered the spread twice at home, and is 2-2 overall there, this year.

 - At home, as 3.5-point favorites or greater, the Chargers have one win ATS (1-1).